samuelchvez/open-1v1-board-game-coordinator/README.md

 });
 ```

+#### Play params
+- **tournament_id**: int, positive integer to the League you are connecting with.
+- **player_turn_id**: int, 1 for player 1, 2 for player 2, but you can simply echo what you received from the ready signal.
+- **game_id**: int, integer representing the id of the game playing.
+- **movement**: ?, any type representing the movement of the specific game you are playing.
+For instance, othello only needs an integer representing the tile clicked.

 ### Player ready (emit player_ready)

 After the finish signal is received, you should reset your availability for your player.
 This enables the coordinator to match you agains other player.
 For example: